jdieter/peridot/peridot/keykeeper/v1/test_data/README.md

 > The key(s) in this directory should never be used for any serious purpose.
 They exist to test and verify signatures of
 > various types.

+The passphrase for the encrypted key is "the same as the UUID in the KeysDB map.
+This is how KeyKeeper encrypts keys it imports.

 ## Changing GPG data

 Make sure you run `gpgconf --kill all` before committing anything if you open or change the .gnupg data.